WASM SYNTH, or, how music taught me the beauty of math

 Using the AudioWorklet

-Today, there’s sadly no cross-browser API fully implementing all the above
+Today, there's sadly no cross-browser API fully implementing all the

 and setInterval

-allow
+allow one to

-trusted1.
-Alternatively, there’s the web audio API’s
+be trusted1.
+Alternatively, there's the web audio

-ScriptProcessorNode
+API's ScriptProcessorNode

 .

-And while it allows hooking into the output device’s streaming process, it
+And while it allows hooking into the output device's streaming process,

-ScriptProcessorNode
+developer.
+Additionally, ScriptProcessorNode

-has been deprecated without any reasonable cross-browser
+deprecated without any reasonable cross-browser compatible alternative

-compatible alternative available since 2014.
+available since 2014.
 Yikes!

-So what
+So

+what now?
 Luckily, ScriptProcessorNode

-'s deprecation happened years ago already.
-Since
+happened years ago already.
+Since then, the browser vendors have worked

-then, the browser vendors have worked on an alternative, called the
+on an alternative, called the AudioWorklet

 .

-Encouragingly, it implements what we described above; a pull interface4 spawned in a separate thread (hence Worklet
+Encouragingly, it implements what we described above; a pull

-lag-free audio processing.
+) for lag-free audio processing.

-Let’s convert our previous code snippet to an AudioWorklet
+Let's convert our previous code snippet to an

 :